Solicitations, the Distribution of Materials, and Public Displays

 No door-to-door solicitation is permitted.
 Solicitation will not be allowed to disrupt

 the residence hall environment, and groups engaged in solicitation must conduct their

 activities so that normal residence hall activities are not disturbed.

-c.
-The group will be responsible for any damages to the University property or facilities
+- The group shall be responsible for any damages to the University property or facilities

 as a direct or indirect result of the solicitation, and must remove any and all refuse

-or waste that result directly or indirectly from the solicitation, regardless of whether
+or waste that result directly or indirectly from the solicitation.

 product demonstrations or parties, or to advertise their room number for sales purposes,